Somatic Experiencing

 Who is this therapy for?

-Somatic Experiencing (SE) is a trauma-informed approach that can benefit anyone, especially those struggling with anxiety, stress, and emotional dysregulation.
+Somatic Experiencing (SE) is a trauma-informed approach that can benefit anyone, especially those experiencing anxiety, stress, or emotional dysregulation.
 It integrates counselling psychology with body-centered therapy, making it effective for individuals from diverse cultures and backgrounds.
-Rather than offering a one-size-fits-all solution, SE values your unique personal experiences.
-Whether you're dealing with past trauma, current emotional difficulties, or physical stress, SE works from the inside out to support both your mental health and overall well-being.
+SE values your unique personal experiences rather than offering a one-size-fits-all solution.
+Whether you're addressing past trauma, current emotional challenges, or physical stress, SE works from the inside out to support mental health and overall well-being.
+Sessions are available online across Alberta or in person in Whitecourt and Edmonton.
+If you’d like to learn more about other approaches, you can explore my Therapy for Stress and Burnout on the Services page.

 How do problems develop?

-In Somatic Experiencing, trauma is understood as the result of unprocessed responses—such as fight, flight, or freeze—that occur during overwhelming or distressing experiences.
-When these responses aren’t fully expressed or resolved, the energy becomes trapped in the nervous system, leading to ongoing mental health challenges such as anxiety, depression, and difficulty regulating emotions.
-This unresolved trauma can also manifest physically, affecting the body and creating further distress.
-The good news is that the nervous system is adaptive and capable of change, offering hope for emotional healing and recovery.
+In Somatic Experiencing, trauma results from unprocessed responses—such as fight, flight, or freeze—during overwhelming or distressing experiences.
+When these responses aren’t fully expressed or resolved, the energy can become trapped in the nervous system, contributing to mental health challenges such as anxiety, depression, or difficulty regulating emotions.
+Trauma can also affect the body, creating physical tension or discomfort.
+The nervous system, however, is adaptive and capable of change, emotional healing and recovery.
+You can read more about the benefits and process of SE in my somatic therapy blog post.

 Where does change come from?

-SE emphasizes the body's natural capacity for healing, growth, and transformation.
-The therapy is grounded in the idea that true change begins within, acknowledging that unresolved emotions and trauma can often manifest physically.
-By integrating the mind and body, Somatic Experiencing addresses not only mental health issues but also the physical impact of stress and trauma.
-This holistic approach supports individuals in overcoming challenges like anxiety, trauma, stress, and emotional dysregulation, leading to long-term resilience and well-being.
+SE emphasizes the body’s natural capacity for healing, growth, and transformation.
+By integrating mind and body, SE addresses both mental health challenges and the physical impacts of stress and trauma.
+This holistic approach supports individuals in managing anxiety, trauma, stress, and emotional dysregulation, helping build long-term resilience and well-being.

 How does change happen?

-In SE, the relationship between you and your therapist plays a central role in the healing process.
-Your therapist works with you to understand how your nervous system responds to stress and trauma, guiding you to safely release trapped energy and unresolved emotions.
-By creating a supportive and empathetic environment, the therapist helps you navigate between states of safety and distress.
-This process allows you to address past trauma, reduce mental health symptoms, and reconnect with a fuller range of emotions.
-SE is particularly effective for those struggling with trauma-related mental health issues, offering a pathway to emotional regulation and resilience.
+The therapeutic relationship is central to SE.
+Your therapist works with you to understand your nervous system’s responses to stress and trauma, guiding you to safely release trapped energy and unresolved emotions.
+In a supportive and empathetic environment, you navigate between states of safety and distress, addressing past trauma, reducing symptoms, and reconnecting with a fuller range of emotions.
+SE is particularly effective for trauma-related mental health issues, fostering emotional regulation and resilience.

-While SE can be a transformative tool for trauma recovery, it's important to note that working through trauma isn’t always necessary or appropriate for everyone.
-SE offers a variety of resources that your therapist can introduce during sessions, helping you build resilience, enhance your mental health, and tackle challenges as they arise.
+While SE can be transformative for trauma recovery, working through trauma isn’t necessary or appropriate for everyone.
+SE provides tools and resources that your therapist can introduce during sessions, helping you build resilience, strengthen mental health, and navigate challenges as they arise.

 But does it really work?

-Research supports the effectiveness of Somatic Experiencing for addressing trauma and trauma-related symptoms, such as anxiety, stress, and emotional dysregulation.
-Several studies have demonstrated SE’s ability to help individuals process and integrate trauma, leading to improved emotional regulation and a reduction in trauma-related symptoms (Andersen et al., 2018; Briggs et al., 2018; Brom et al., 2017; Parker et al., 2008; Payne et al., 2015; Winblad et al., 2018).
-Existing research shows SE as a valuable tool in trauma recovery and emotional well-being.
-Its body-centered approach has shown promise in enhancing resilience and reducing the physical and emotional impacts of stress.
+Research supports SE’s effectiveness for trauma and trauma-related symptoms, including anxiety, stress, and emotional dysregulation.
+Studies have shown its ability to help individuals process and integrate trauma, leading to improved emotional regulation and reduced symptoms (Andersen et al., 2018; Briggs et al., 2018; Brom et al., 2017; Parker et al., 2008; Payne et al., 2015; Winblad et al., 2018).
+Its body-centered approach shows promise for enhancing resilience and reducing both the physical and emotional impacts of stress.

 References